Crypto History: Proof of Keys Day

 On January 3rd, 2009, Bitcoin’s first event was recorded by the elusive figure and founder of Bitcoin, Satoshi Nakomoto.
 This block is known as the genesis block.
 Satoshi left a message inside this block: "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks."

-With this message, Satoshi intended to make the motivation behind Bitcoin's creation as straightforward as possible; financial independence for the individual, total financial sovereignty, free from the oversight of governments and traditional banks.
+With this message, Satoshi intended to make the motivation behind Bitcoin's creation as straightforward as possible; total financial sovereignty, free from the oversight of governments and traditional banks.

 At the height of the great financial crisis, trust in traditional banking institutions was at an all-time low.
 Satoshi's vision for Bitcoin was to empower people to forgo conventional economic structures for a new kind of financial system that caters to the needs of the people and not the technical/geek or wealthy elite.

 An integral component of Bitcoin's design that allows you to have full control over your money is the concept of public and private keys.
 Your public key is the one you share with others so they can send crypto to your digital wallet.
 Your private key should only be accessible to you because if someone else were to get their hands on it, they could get full access to your funds.
 Another way to look at this is Public Key = the ability to deposit and Private Key = the ability to withdraw funds.

 Essentially, your crypto wallet has a digital lock on it, and the only way to move money out of that wallet is with the private key.
 Like how I can push a letter through the mail slot on your front door (public key), but if I were to find the private key to your house, I could effortlessly enter and steal your valuable belongings.
 (For the record, I would never do that, but others may be less virtuous.)